Nissan adds nearly 308K vehicles to Takata recall saga

-(AP) - Nissan adds nearly 308K vehicles to Takata recall saga Nissan is recalling nearly 308,000 vehicles in the U.S. to replace dangerous Takata air bag inflators that can explode and hurl shrapnel.
+(AP) - Nissan is recalling nearly 308,000 vehicles in the U.S. to replace dangerous Takata air bag inflators that can explode and hurl shrapnel.

 The front passenger inflators are among 10 million from 14 automakers that Takata is recalling.